ivoysey/scottbot-int-ex/wordcnt/assumptions.md

    not six.

-   non-sense words to write down sounds people make that maybe aren't language, like "PLEUGH!" for spitting, but might not appear in a dictionary are fine words for this question.
+   non-sense words to write down sounds people make that maybe aren't language (non-lexical vocables), like "PLEUGH!" for spitting, but might not appear in a dictionary are fine words for this question.

  - "alice in wonderland" refers to the actual text of the book, not the metatext of a particular printing, such as copyright statements, project